VoxleOne/Eletria/docs/roadblock.md

 ## 🔧 Mitigation Strategies

-Here are practical and theoretical methods to reduce unintended interactions:
+Here are a few practical and theoretical methods to reduce unintended interactions:

 ---